AshridgeTechnologies/elemento/stories/Project directory in disk files.md

 ---------------------

 - ✅ Get from GitHub works
+- ✅ Get from GitHub shows picker for directory
 - ✅ Update from GitHub works
 - ✅ Save to GitHub creating repo works
 - ✅ Save to existing repo works